dotnet/android/Documentation/guides/building-apps/build-properties.md

 Specifies `--map-diagnostics warning info` to be passed to `d8`.
 The default value is `True`, but can be set to `False` to enforce more strict behavior.
-See the [D8 and R8 readme][r8-source] for details.
+See the [D8 and R8 source code][r8-source] for details.

 Added in .NET 8.